To the Mama attempting to recover from a miscarriage…

 We don’t sign up to be a member of this club but, unfortunately, there are a lot of us.
 Give yourself permission to heal on your own time, to cry as much as you need, and to know that you didn’t do anything wrong.

-Have hope that sharing your story can help another mom start to drive with hers and that there is alway a hand to hold in another moms whose baby was taken too soon.
+I have hope that sharing your story can help another mom start to drive with hers and that there is always a hand to hold in other moms whose baby was taken too soon.